nyancodes/nyancodes/README.md

 - Since then I've been on a continuous learning journey of software development.
 I've used resources online like Free Code Camp, Code Academy, and Udemy to teach myself to code.
 I also went through Springboard's Software Engineering Program to follow a structured curriculum and gain mentorship.

+- After moving to Portland, I worked for the IT team of Salesforce (Techforce) Here, I was able to apply my coding knowledge and built productivity tools for the global IT team.

-- Currently, I'm working at SlideFactory as a full stack developer.
+- Currently, I'm working at SlideFactory as a full stack developer working numerous technologies such as (JavaScript, Ruby on Rails, PHP etc.)

 - Here's my professional Github account: [nyansf](https://github.com/nyansf)